-After over 30 years of practicing the one-child policy that was to slow down the population growth, the Chinese government allows Chinese couples now to have two children.
-The one-child policy has always allowed for exceptions, e.g. for members of certain ethnic minorities and rural couples, but now it should apply to all citizens.
+After more than 30 years of practicing the one-child policy that was to slow down the population growth, the Chinese government allows Chinese couples now to have two children.
+The one-child policy has always allowed for exceptions, e.g. for members of ethnic minorities and rural couples.
+Since 2015 all families can now have two children.
+As the birth rate is declining since 2018, families are even encouraged to have a second child.

 Why the change of policy?
 The reasons have to do with the demographic development of the country.
 Who should care for the aging population and what about the fact that there are less and less people, who support a growing number of others, who do not generate an income?
 Not only are the numbers of aging people rising dramatically, but there is also a gender imbalance due to which millions of men are not able to find marriage partners.